 The VOX Pathfinder 10W Bass Combo Amp is an offshoot of the widely loved Pathfinder guitar amp (a little solid-state marvel).
 This bass version boasts two 5” Bulldog speakers that really make the most of the amp’s modest 10 watts.
 Surprisingly loud and full, it also boasts a Drive option for a little extra something.

-Best Practice Bass Amps
+Best Bass Amps for Practice

 Practice amps are a special and important breed—bigger and more powerful than beginner’s amps so that they can compete with drums, guitars, etc., but not so big that they’re sonic overkill or a nightmare to lug around.